-This last group of disgruntled employee is not guided by a code of ethics or duty to support coworkers’ performance.
+This last group of disgruntled employees is not guided by a code of ethics or duty to support coworkers’ performance.
 They are often motivated by personal gain or protection from the consequences of their poor performance.
-Their coworkers are seen as either favored allies or those by whom they feel threatened.
+Coworkers are seen as either favored allies or “enemies” not to be trusted.
 Information withholding is a means to marginalize those out of favor.
 More information on this dynamic can be found at: “All about Toxic Employees in the Workplace.”

-Somewhat benign information control might include individuals who have a need to control certain kinds of information with good intent.
-An automated forms designer be a little obsessed about ensuring that no one else makes changes to forms without going through the “proper” channels.
-This can serve a useful purpose – forms are well-organized and only the most recent versions are available to others inside the company.
+Useful information control might include individuals who have a need to control certain kinds of information with good intent.
+An automated forms designer might be focused on ensuring that no one else makes changes to forms without going through the “proper” channels.
+This can serve a useful purpose – forms should be well-organized and only the most recent versions are available to those who rely on the information gathered.

 Information Hoarders on the other hand, are generally destructive.
 These individuals deliberately deprive folks of needed information.
-This tactic increases their power and diminishes the power of those who are missing timely or crucial information.
-Effective and frankly, productivity nightmare examples can include:
+This tactic increases their power and diminishes the power of the employees they target.
+Effective productivity nightmare examples can include:

 - Withholding or delaying key information other departments need to perform well.

 - Leaving names off invitations or notices of a change in time or location of important meetings (think about the scene in the movie, “Baby Boom” where the female lead arrives at work and is surprised to learn that an important meeting is underway at an earlier time, without her).

-- Omitting a name from a printed list of department staff or substituting an alternative name so that the proper person does not receive their assigned calls and requests.
+- Omitting a name from a printed list of department staff or substituting an alternative name so that the proper person does not receive their calls and requests.

 - Omitting names from email distribution of updates, marketing information or other data that helps individuals do their best.

-- Denying access to electronically stored data or interfering with information needed to access this data – I had a client with a communications person who deliberately withheld log in credentials, effectively holding newsletters hostage from a senior manager.
+- Denying access to electronically stored data or interfering with information needed to access this data – I had a client with a communications person who deliberately withheld log in credentials, effectively holding a newsletter hostage from a senior manager.
 They were eventually fired.